apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 ### When will a deprecated method be removed entirely

 Once a method has been deprecated then the guideline* is that it will be kept, at minimum, for one **full** minor version release.
-For example, if it is deprecated in version 2.5.2 then it will remain through the rest of 2.5, as well as the entirety of 2.6.
+For example, if it is deprecated in version 1.0.2 then it will remain through the rest of 1.0, as well as the entirety of 1.1.

+Methods that were deprecated in Akka, before the project fork to Pekko, are being considered for removal in Pekko 1.1.0.

 *This is a guideline because in **rare** instances, after careful consideration, an exception may be made and the method removed earlier.

 ## Mixed versioning is not allowed

 Modules that are released together under the Pekko project are intended to be upgraded together.
-For example, it is not legal to mix Pekko Actor `2.6.2` with Pekko Cluster `2.6.5` even though "Pekko `2.6.2`" and "Pekko `2.6.5`" *are* binary compatible.
+For example, it is not legal to mix Pekko Actor `1.0.0` with Pekko Cluster `1.0.5` even though "Pekko `1.0.0`" and "Pekko `1.0.5`" *are* binary compatible.

 This is because modules may assume internals changes across module boundaries, for example some feature in Clustering may have required an internals change in Actor, however it is not public API,